-First, the mock-up may be created at the installer’s facility and transported to the job location.
-It can be created without delay or interruption by other trades at the project site.
-When completed, the mock-up is transported to the project site where the customer can evaluate it under the installation area’s ambient lighting.
-(A temporary mock-up may also be done on the project site when conditions are favorable.)
+First, you can create the mock-up at the installer’s facility and then transport it to the job location.
+This allows you to create it without either delay or interruption by other trades at the project site.
+When completed, you would then transport the mock-up to the project site, where the customer can evaluate it under the installation area’s ambient lighting.
+(You can also do a temporary mock-up on the project site when conditions are favorable.)

-Once approved, the mock-up may be disassembled and placed in storage for reference should issues arise after the general installation is completed.
-Issues related to the general installation failing to meet the desired aesthetic may be quickly resolved by reassembling and referencing the mock-up.
+Once approved, you can disassemble the mock-up may be and place in storage for reference should issues arise after you have finished the general installation.
+Issues related to the general installation failing to meet the desired aesthetic may be quick to resolve by reassembling and referencing the mock-up.

 Issues related to removing or integrating a mock-up that’s bonded to the concrete substrate on the project site are eliminated.

-Creating a mock-up allows the installer to establish a process that can be followed for the general installation.
+Creating a mock-up allows the installer to establish a process that he can then follow for the general installation.

 Creating a temporary mock-up using CBUs is a rather simple exercise.
-A sufficiently sized mock-up will require 6 CBU panels (3-foot by 5-foot by ¼-inch CBUs are recommended for ease of assembly/disassembly, transportation and storage).
+A sufficiently sized mock-up will require 6 CBU panels.
+Recommendations call for 3-foot by 5-foot by ¼-inch CBUs for ease of assembly/disassembly, transportation and also storage.
 This will create a 90-square-foot mock-up which is typically large enough to fairly evaluate the polishable overlay’s aesthetic.

-The materials required and the process to follow to make temporary mock-ups are detailed below:
+The following include both materials required and the process to follow to make a temporary mock-up.

 - 10-mil plastic

 - 6 CBUs @ 3-foot by 5-foot by ¼-inch